Mix-LN: Unleashing the Power of Deeper Layers by Combining Pre-LN and Post-LN: Main Experimental Results

 \subsection{Scaling Up to 7B Model}

-Evaluating whether the benefits of \ours scale to larger models, such as 7B parameters, is essential to demonstrate if its benefits also hold for larger scale models.
-To this end, we conducted experiments using the LLaMa-7B architecture, which features an embedding size of 4096 and 32 total layers, following the setup of \citet{zhao2024galore}.
-All training configurations were kept identical, with the exception of the layer normalization method.
-Due to computational constraints, we were able to complete only 13,000 steps of training.
-Based on our experience, models that exhibit consistent improvements early in training typically retain these advantages through the later stages.
-The training curve comparison is presented in Figure \ref{fig:7b_ppl}, where it is evident that \ours consistently outperforms Pre-LN during the early training stages of LLaMa-7B.
+It is essential to evaluate if the benefits of \ours also hold for larger model sizes.
+To this end, we conducted experiments using the LLaMa-7B architecture, which features an embedding size of 4096 and 32 total layers.
+All training configurations were kept identical, except for the layer normalization method.
+Due to computational constraints, we managed to complete only 13,000 steps of training.
+The training curve is presented in Figure \ref{fig:7b_ppl}.
+We can see that it is possible to scale the gain of \ours to larger-scale training.

+\textbf{Nevertheless}, we found that \ours becomes more sensitive to $\alpha$ when scaling up to 7B training.
+In general, smaller values of $\alpha$ and a longer warm-up period are required to stabilize the training of \ours at a larger scale.
+For instance, we use a relatively small $\alpha=6.25\%$ here to ensure stable training of LLaMa-7B.
+We conjecture that this instability is relevant to Post-LN, as using Post-LN alone also leads to the same issue.
+Addressing this challenge presents an interesting research direction.